vkanicka/vkanicka/README.md

 ### Hello, it's Victoria 🕊️🌱🎨

-# I am a software engineer with a background in marketing analytics and data visualization.
+# I am a software engineer with a background in data analytics and visualization.

 My site is live @ [https://vkanicka.github.io/Portfolio23/](https://vkanicka.github.io/Portfolio23/)